Osaka 19th district

 Ōsaka 19th district (大阪府第19区, Ōsaka-fu dai-jūkyū-ku or simply 大阪19区, Ōsaka-jūkyū-ku) is a single-member electoral district for the House of Representatives, the lower house of the national Diet of Japan.
-It is located in southern Osaka and consists of the cities of Kaizuka, Izumisano, Sennan, Hannan and the towns of Kumatori, Tajiri and Misaki in the former county of Sennan.
+It is located in southern Osaka and consists of the cities of Kaizuka, Izumisano, Sennan, Hannan and the towns of Kumatori, Tajiri and Misaki in Sennan District.
 As of September 2012, 307,237 eligible voters were registered in the district.

 Before the electoral reform of the 1990s, the area had formed part of the five-member Osaka 5th district.

 Between 2012 and 2021 the Representative from the district was Hodaka Maruyama.
 Initially a member of the Japan Restoration Party but later its successor party Ishin.
 In 2019, Maruyama was ejected from Ishin for comments he made under the influence of alcohol during a visit to the Kuril Islands and he joined the single-issue Anti-NHK party.
 Nobuhisa Itō, former Representative of the Osaka 11th district gained the seat back for Ishin in 2021.

+In the 2026 general election, it was the only district in Osaka prefecture not won by the Ishin candidate.